nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 The `beforeApplicationShutdown()` and `onApplicationShutdown()` hooks are called in the **terminating** phase (in response to system signals such as `SIGTERM`).
 This feature is often used with [Kubernetes](https://kubernetes.io/), [Heroku](https://www.heroku.com/) or similar services.

+> warning **warning** Due to inherent platform limitations, NestJS has limited support for Windows.
+You can expect SIGINT to work, as well as SIGBREAK and to some extent SIGHUP.
+However SIGTERM will never work on Windows because killing a process in the task manager is unconditional, i.e., there's no way for an application to detect or prevent it.
+[Here's some relevant documentation](http://docs.libuv.org/en/v1.x/signal.html) from libuv to learn more about what SIGINT, SIGBREAK etc. signify and what's supported on Windows.
+Also, see Node.js [documentation of Process Signal Events](https://nodejs.org/api/process.html#process_signal_events)

 To use these hooks you must activate a listener which listens to shutdown signals.

 ```typescript